 What is R3?

 R3 is shorthand – Re-Form, Re-New, Re-Vision is the longer version.
-Almost 2 years ago, our Congregational President, Pastor, and a team of eight others committed to work through a process of training for renewal.
+In Autumn 2019, our Congregational President, Pastor, and a team of eight others committed to work through a process of training for renewal.
 The goal is renewing our vision, learning to better recognize how God’s Spirit is moving in the world, in the church and in our own hearts.
 As a pastor, it’s easy enough for me to use such language – but when I listen to it with my filters off, I can hear how easily that “just sounds like church-talk.”
 What does it really mean?

 First, it means some training.
 Our team has met quarterly, beginning in September of 2019, with our main coach and leader, Pastor Dave Daubert, a former Executive Staff for Renewal at the national level of the ELCA, as well as a regular parish pastor…well, not exactly “regular!”
 Dave is steeped in knowledge about coaching and organizations; he knows a lot about how congregations work (or don’t!) and is a fount of information about technology, organization and communication, in service to the Good News of Jesus.